brandonramirez/grunt-jsonlint/README.md

       }
     }

-* schema, when set to a file path, the file will be used as a source of the JSON Schema to validate the JSON files in addition to the syntax checks
+* `schema`, when `src` set to a file path, the file will be used as a source of the JSON Schema to validate the JSON files in addition to the syntax checks
-* environment, can specify the version of the JSON Schema draft to use for validation: "json-schema-draft-04", "json-schema-draft-06" or "json-schema-draft-07" (if not set, the schema draft version will be inferred automatically)
+* `environment`, can specify the version of the JSON Schema draft to use for validation: "json-schema-draft-04", "json-schema-draft-06" or "json-schema-draft-07" (if not set, the schema draft version will be inferred automatically)

 # Reporting